 To start, you need to identify a beamline with a technique available for proposals that caters to your research needs.
 Each beamline has staff members who are intimately familiar with the beamline and instrumental set-ups.
 It is essential for you to contact the beamline staff well in advance of proposal submission to discuss their experimental requirements, feasibility, and safety in order to have the best chance of success.

-Knowing for which beamline and technique you want to apply for, you can write and submit a proposal the digital user office system (DUO).
+Knowing which beamline and technique you want to apply for, you can write and submit a proposal in the digital user office system (DUO).
 If you had been a user at MAX IV before, it is mandatory that you have submitted a report about the earlier experiment (a missing experimental report will lead to a reduction in evaluation score).
 MAX IV issues proposal calls typically two times per year with a set deadline.
-All proposals are evaluated for technical feasibility, safety and scientific quality by an independent programme advisory committee.
+All proposals are evaluated for technical feasibility, safety and scientific quality by an independent Programme Advisory Committee.

 2) Once your proposal has been accepted

-Once your proposal has been accepted, MAX IV will contact you with information about how to schedule your beamtime, plan your travel and accommodation, perform mandatory safety training and register for site access.
+Once your proposal has been accepted, MAX IV staff will contact you with information about how to schedule your beamtime, plan your travel and accommodation, perform mandatory safety training and register for site access.
 Non-Swedish users might be eligible for financial support through CALIPSOplus.

 3) After your experiment: report back

-In order to fulfill our obligation to the public and funders to report on the use of funds, MAX IV and its users needs provide complete reporting on the outcome of beamtime, and published results from work at MAX IV in form of papers and theses.
-MAX IV requests therefore a mandatory experimental report to be submitted through the digital user office system (DUO) timely after a completed experiment, as well as that publications are registered in DUO.
+In order to fulfill our obligation to the public and funders to report on the use of funds, MAX IV and its users need to provide complete reporting on the outcome of the beamtime, and published results from work at MAX IV in form of papers and theses.
+MAX IV therefore requests a mandatory experimental report to be submitted through the digital user office system (DUO) timely after a completed experiment, as well as that all relevant publications are registered in DUO.
 In addition, we welcome feedback on your experience as a user.